-Spice up your autumn menu with this delicious alternative to pumpkin pie.
-Fragrant with cinnamon and nutmeg, the moist cake is balanced with cream-cheese frosting and elegantly decorated with pepitas, or pumpkin seeds.
+Spice up your autumn menu with this delicious pumpkin bundt.
+Fragrant with fall spices, this moist cake is balanced with a warm cinnamon glaze and elegantly decorated with toasted pepitas, or pumpkin seeds.

-Perfect for fall and winter--this crowd-pleasing cake will take entertaining to a whole new level!
+DID YOU KNOW?Pepita, or “little seed of squash”, is the Spanish name for a pumpkin seed.
+Perfect for fall and winter, this crowd-pleasing cake will take entertaining to a whole new level!

-Bring butter (for frosting) and cream cheese to room temperature.
 In a medium bowl, whisk the 3 egg whites until they have formed soft peaks.
-Gently fold them into the batter using a rubber spatula.
-Pour the batter into pan and bake 40 to 45 minutes, until a toothpick inserted in the center comes out clean.
+Gently fold them into the pumpkin batter using a rubber spatula.
+Pour the batter into pan and bake 50 to 55 minutes, until a toothpick inserted in the center comes out clean.
 Cool cake in pan on a wire rack for 30 minutes, or until the cake pulls away from the sides.
-Release outer springform ring and transfer cake onto a wire rack for further cooling.
+Then, flip the cake out onto a wire rack and allow to cool completely.

 In a small saucepan over medium heat, toast the pepitas until golden, about 5 to 7 minutes.
 Using a heat-proof spatula, swirl the pepitas around until evenly toasted.

 Sift the confectioner’s sugar over a medium bowl, and whisk in the cinnamon (for glaze).
 Gradually add 1 to 2 tablespoons of water, one by one, and whisk until completely smooth and thick, about 2 to 3 minutes.
 The glaze should be pourable, with a similar consistency to honey.
 Pour over the top rim of the cake, allowing the glaze to drip down the sides and in the crevices.

 Decorate cake by artfully placing toasted pepita seeds on the top of the cake, working quickly to ensure all seeds are placed before the glaze hardens and sets.
 Enjoy!